Lead. Radon. Asbestos. These words scare any homeowner since they indicate serious issues that could lead to expensive home renovation costs.

 If you think you might have asbestos, the first thing you need is a professional opinion.
 It’s still possible that your attic is insulated with another material—and the sooner you know, the sooner you’ll have peace of mind.

-If you do need your asbestos insulation in your attic removed and replaced, leave it in the hands of professionals who can safely remove the material while recommending the correct modern material for your home and climate.
+If you do need the asbestos insulation in your attic removed and replaced, leave it in the hands of professionals who can safely remove the material while recommending the correct modern material for your home and climate.
+Removing attic insulation by hand, especially Asbestos removal, can be extremly dangerous when not done properly, so it’s best to call a professional.
+In general, it’s best to hire a professional for insulation installation and removal, whether it’s fiberglass insulation installation or asbestos removal.

 Attic Insulation to the Rescue with Attic Construction